Tricking The Eye Home Hack

 Easy & Cheap Fix For Renters:

-If you rent your home, this is also an easy and cheap way to hang items and keep from putting holes in the wall.
+If you rent your home, this is also an easy and cheap way to hang items and avoid drilling holes in the wall.

-Look in the photos below.
+Look at the photos below.
 You can see the blue anchor holes if you look closely.
-I’m just hoping that people coming into my kitchen don’t look too closely!
+I’m hoping people coming into my kitchen don’t look too closely!

 Once you distract the eye from the four blue holes with something more interesting, they seem to fade away a bit.
 They just aren’t as prominent.
 At least that’s what I tell myself!